|Cara Jackson, Executive Director - Instructional Technology|

 Profiler - inspires cooperation and collaboration among teachers to help them improve their skills around a general topic.
 You can take a survey to assess your technology abilities and find someone who can help you strengthen these skills.

 TTCC - The Education Service Centers in Texas have joined together to offer a statewide certification program designed to meet the needs of teachers, districts, and the state of Texas.

 MTTC - The Master Technology Teacher Certification Program is to ensure that all Texas students and educators have an individual whose major focus is to teach with technology and technology integration strategies and to serve as a mentor to other teachers.

 TATC - Technology Applications Teacher Certification preparation program offers the opportunity for an intensive and rigorous online program of study in Technology Applications.
 The TATC program prepares teachers to take the Technology Applications High School (8-12) or All-level (EC-12) Technology Applications TExET for certification.

-Instructional Technology Facilitators are available to you at each campus.
-Their role is to assist and train classroom teachers in the planning, integration and implementation of technology easily into their curriculum.
-They also provide staff development in order to promote the integration of technology.
+Instructional Technology Coaches are available to you at each campus.
+Their role is to coach and support classroom teachers in the planning, integration and implementation of technology easily into their curriculum.
+They also provide professional learning in order to promote the integration of technology.